-- show the findings based on a risk assessment e.g. significant, moderate and minor, together with control strengths identified during the audit - include an action plan showing the agreed audit recommendations and the target date for implementation - give an opinion of the system as at the time of the audit - define the circulation of the draft and the final reports - all reports will be issued on behalf of the Chief Internal Auditor.
+show the findings based on a risk assessment e.g. significant, moderate and minor risk, together with control strengths identified during the audit

+- are balanced, showing strengths and weaknesses identified from the evidence obtained during the audit work - include an action plan showing the agreed audit recommendations and the target date for implementation - give an opinion of the system of internal control as at the time of the audit - define the circulation of the draft and the final reports - all reports will be issued on behalf of the Chief Internal Auditor.

-7.3 Audit report circulation/Reporting structure:
+7.3 Audit report circulation/reporting structure:

-- Operational managers receive a draft report for discussion followed by the final report - Heads of Service (and for schools, Chairs of Governors) will receive a copy of all final reports within their service area - Chief Executive and Senior Leadership Team will receive a copy of all quarterly update reports presented to the Audit Committee and can request individual reports as required.
+- Operational managers receive a draft report for discussion followed by the final report - Heads of Service (and for schools, Chairs of Governors) and Chief Officers will receive a copy of all final reports within their service area - Chief Executive and Strategic Leadership Team will receive a copy of all quarterly update reports presented to the Governance and Audit Committee and can request individual reports as required.